 The Freiburg Minster – a famous cultural monument

 In this town parish and bishop's church you can experience the architectural style of several eras.
 Due to the long construction period, which lasted from 1200 to 1513, you can see elements of the Romanesque and Gothic or late Gothic style, among other things.
-Inside the Freiburg Minster you can marvel at altars, sculptures, stained glass and works of art from the Middle Ages.
+Internally of the Freiburg Minster altars, sculptures, stained glass and works of art from the Middle Ages can be admired.
 Another special feature is that the church remained largely intact despite the Second World War.

 Historical and modern components combined - the Augustinian Museum